-- I. 19.1R Having regard to a student's overall profile of assessment outcomes an award board may award one class or other differential level of award higher than that resulting from the methods for determining classification for honours or other differential level of award.
-In doing so the board must use the criteria on raising the classification/differential level of an award provided by Academic Services prior to each exam board period. - I. 19.2R Students who meet the requirements for an award including the specified amount and level of credit shall not be awarded a class or other differential level of award lower than that resulting from the approved method for the award.
+I. 19.1R Having regard to a student's overall profile of assessment outcomes, an award board may award one class (or other differential level of award) higher than that resulting from the methods for determining classification for honours or other differential level of award.
+In doing so the Board must use the criteria on raising the classification / differential level of an award provided by Academic Services prior to each exam board period.